-During his studies on the Foundation Course, Nicholas has become attracted to learning and performance processes and has focused on vocal motor learning and the relevant psychology and neuroscience.
+During his studies on the Foundation Course, Nicholas has focused on vocal motor learning and the relevant psychology and neuroscience.
 He is planning to pursue this further and continue looking at the psychology and neuroscience of both speech and song.
 He feels that the Foundation Course has given him a strong academic base from which to go on to confidently study at postgraduate level.

 “It’s been a great help.
 Debbie’s guidance has been super valuable and she is always there to answer any questions or concerns I have about how to move forward.
 There’s also an online library of resources, papers, video lectures all sorted by topic.
 That’s really, really useful for a crash course in whatever Voice Ped topic you’re curious about.”